PauliusMacernis/prompts/coding/change-request.md

 ### Step 2: Cite Your Sources (MANDATORY)
 Before generating ANY code, you MUST list the exact file paths you will modify/create.

-**For files you will MODIFY — prove they exist:**
+**For files you will MODIFY — prove they exist AND note the size:**
 ```
 FILES I WILL MODIFY:
-- member/login.php ← EXISTS: found in tree under "member/" directory
+- member/login.php ← EXISTS: found in tree under "member/" (~85 lines, will become ~110)
-- app/Services/MemberService.php ← EXISTS: found in tree under "app/Services/"
+- app/Services/MemberService.php ← EXISTS: found in tree under "app/Services/" (~300 lines, will become ~320)
 ```

 **For files you will CREATE — justify the location:**